donPuerto/nuxt3-primevue3-crm-project/PROGRESSREPORT.md

 Saturday 16/09/2023
-- Untracking crucial folders and removing to repository
+- Untrack crucial folders and removing to repository
 - Setting up the Toolbar and sidebar